grave-dancer/gravekeeper/README.md

 =====================================================================================

 Software Features:
-Open Source Software: Anyone can write and rewrite their own algorithms for it.
+Open Source Software: Anyone can write and rewrite their own algorithm for it.

 Embedded Audio Cryptography: Provides fast Hardware-Accelerated AES-256 encryption of audio streams.